Francesco601/AWESOME-Operating-System-Resources/README.md

 - <a href="https://intermezzos.github.io/book/">  Intermezzos </a>- A follow along book to build IntermezzosOS in Rust
 - <a href="http://www.kroah.com/lkn/"> Linux in a Nutshell </a> - Greg Kroah Hartman .
 Covers the entire range of kernel tasks, available as chapters or one PDF
 - <a href="http://littleosbook.github.io/"> The Little Book about OS Development </a> by Erik Helin and Adam Renberg
-- [Think OS](http://greenteapress.com/thinkos/) - A Brief Introduction to Operating Systems by Allen B. Downey
+- <a href="http://greenteapress.com/thinkos/"> Think OS </a>   A Brief Introduction to Operating Systems by Allen B. Downey
-- [Operating System Development Series](http://www.brokenthorn.com/Resources/OSDevIndex.html) - OS from the ground up in C
+- <a href="http://www.brokenthorn.com/Resources/OSDevIndex.html"> Operating System Develpment Series </a>  OS from the ground up in C
 - [xv6: a simple, Unix-like teaching operating system](https://pdos.csail.mit.edu/6.828/2019/xv6/book-riscv-rev0.pdf) - Book for Xv6
 - [Operating Systems: From 0 to 1](https://tuhdo.github.io/os01/) - Bootstrap yourself to write an OS from scratch by Do Hoang Tu